ROCm/TransferBench/docs/install/install.rst

 Building TransferBenchCuda
 ===========================

-To build TransferBenchCuda from the source code, install the required dependencies first.
+TransferBenchCuda is the NVIDIA build target.
+To build it on a system with NVIDIA CUDA installed, install the required dependencies first.

 Required dependencies
 ----------------------